 Participants were also encouraged to use the following data from external sources:

 \begin{itemize}

 \item \textbf{Weather data (BOM)} from the Australian Bureau of Meteorology (BOM) included the daily minimum temperature ($^{\circ}C$), maximum temperature ($^{\circ}C$), rainfall ($mm$) and solar exposure ($MJm^{-2}$) at three weather stations near the Monash Clayton campus: Olympic Park, Moorabbin Airport and Oakleigh (Metropolitan Golf Club)~\cite{bom-climate}.
 Each data series commenced on the 1st of January 2016 and concluded at the date of download by participant. \item \textbf{Electricity price data} from the Australian Energy Market Operator (AEMO) consisted of half-hourly electricity price and demand data at the state level ~\cite{aemo-data}.
-For Phase~1 of the competition, the relevant data was Victoria during October 2020, available from \cite{aemo-vic-data}.\footnote{Though the intended use from this data source was the price data, some participants also used the demand data that they found helpful.
+For Phase~1 of the competition, the relevant data was Victoria during October 2020, available from \cite{aemo-vic-data}.
+The price time series data are shown in Figure~\ref{fig:price_weather}(b) for the period of Phase 1. \footnote{Though the intended use from this data source was the price data, some participants also used the demand data that they found helpful.
 The competition policy stated to gain permission from the organizers for any external datasets.
 However, as the demand data was (unintentionally) provided by the organizers, it was a grey area so that teams using the dataset did not request permission and in consequence not all teams were aware of the demand data, and that it could potentially be used.}

 \end{itemize}